 Here is my problem, I have arthritis in my neck which causes neck and shoulder pain on a daily basis.
 The pain is worse when I use my upper body during exercise.
 Do you have any suggestions for gentle exercises I can do to keep my upper body toned without also causing the pain from the arthritis to flare up?

 Congratulations on getting over this big hump, getting your appetite back, and making the decision to start exercising regularly.
 Arthritis in your neck can be very debilitating, but continuing to stay active and using these muscles, as well as the rest of your upper and lower body, will be beneficial.
+Time to work out the kinks!

 Not knowing what you were doing which was causing your worsening pain, I am going to make recommendations based on where you’re experiencing discomfort.
 For now, I would like to see you use 12 oz cans of soup as your weights.
 As you become stronger and can use your upper body without pain, you may progress to 1lb weights, and increase cautiously every few weeks.